 - Want to create a small barrier to entry (i.e. to keep out spammers and freebie seekers).

 Depending on the one-time price, you can also offer installment payments.
 For example, a $567 membership fee could be presented as 3 installments of $197, making the total cost of paying by installments slightly higher than paying in full to accommodate administrative costs.

 Many WordPress membership plugins allow you to set up a “pay-per-post” price.
 This is useful if you want to make most of your content freely available and only charge for accessing sections of your content (e.g. a video tutorial), or create “teaser” posts, where payment gives the user access to continue reading your content.

 If you provide a continuous service or monthly content, you can charge a recurring monthly fee.
 This fee can continue running indefinitely (i.e. until the user cancels their subscription) or for a fixed period (e.g. 36 months).

 Monthly fees give users better control of their membership subscription (i.e. they don’t feel ‘locked in’ and can cancel anytime) and provide you with continuous cashflow.
 The downside is that users can cancel anytime and this can also affect your cashflow.

 A yearly fee is useful if you provide an essential service plus support and maintenance, upgrades, etc.

 If charging a yearly fee makes more sense, then set up a yearly fee.
-Many WordPress membership plugins allow you to charge yearly recurring and also send out notifications to users when their subscription is due.
+Many WordPress membership plugins allow you to charge yearly recurring and also send out notices to users when their subscription is approaching renewal.

 Note: Sometimes the perceived cost of charging a yearly fee can appear significantly larger than charging monthly.
 For example, charging a $497 yearly membership fee can be sold as being less than $42 per month, or just a little over $1.30 per day.